 Address: La Jolla, CA 92037

-You don’t know about the existence of Sunny Jim’s Sea Cave unless somebody tells you about it.
-Even not all locals are aware of this secret spot, moreover how to get here.
-Unlike other hidden gems in San Diego, Sunny Jim’s Sea Cave can be reached only through a man-made tunnel.
+You don’t know about the existence of the Sunny Jim’s Sea Cave unless somebody tells you about it.
+Even some locals are not aware of this secret spot, moreover how to get here.
+Unlike the other hidden gems in San Diego, the Sunny Jim’s Sea Cave can be reached only through a man-made tunnel.

 The entrance to the tunnel with its 145 steps is located inside The Cave Store on La Jolla’s oceanfront Coast Blvd.
 One of the most alluring hidden gems in San Diego is open daily on a reservation basis.
 On Tuesdays and Thursdays, you can show up and explore the tunnel and the cave on your own.
 No reservation is required on these days.

 Update: As of 2022, you can visit the Sunny Jim’s Sea Cave 7 days a week, from 9:00 am until 4:30 pm